Leah1977/LSH_Electricians_MS1/README.md

 **Expected**

-When you click on call now button, a modal will pop up.
+When you click on the call now button, a modal will pop up.
 The modal will have buttons to submit and close the page.
 It is expected that the submit button will be static.
 It is expected the close button will close the modal and return you to the home page.

 **Testing**